ganrad/ose-fis-auto-dealer/README.md

   oc get secrets
   ```

 4. Finally, add the newly created *secret* to the *default* Service Account.
 In OpenShift, *Service Accounts* are used by system level components to authenticate against the Kubernetes API server.
 Service Accounts store API token info. and allow system level components to access the API server, perform CRUD operations on API objects etc.  In addition to providing API credentials, an application Pod's service account determines which secrets the Pod is allowed to access and use.
-We will now add the *secret* we created in step 3 to the *default* service account.
+Unless otherwise a Pod's definition specifies a particular service account, every Pod in a given project runs with the *'default'* service account.
+So we will now add the *secret* we created in Step 3 to the *default* service account in our project.

   ```
   oc secrets add serviceaccount/default secret/fis-auto-db-secret --for=mount